MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnect-troublehoot-connectivity.md

 In this article we will show how Fabrikam connects to Azure AD through its proxy.
 The proxy server is named fabrikamproxy and is using port 8080.

-First we need to make sure **machine.config** is correctly configured.
+First we need to make sure [**machine.config**](active-directory-aadconnect-prerequisites.md#connectivity) is correctly configured.
 ![machineconfig](./media/active-directory-aadconnect-troubleshoot-connectivity/machineconfig.png)

-> [Azure.Note] In some blogs it is documented that changes should be made to miiserver.exe.config instead.
+> [AZURE.NOTE] In some blogs it is documented that changes should be made to miiserver.exe.config instead.
 However, this file is overwritten on every upgrade so even if it works during initial install, the system will stop working on first upgrade.
 For that reason the recommendation is to update machine.config instead.

 Second we need to make sure winhttp is configured.
-This can be done with netsh.
+This can be done with [**netsh**](active-directory-aadconnect-prerequisites.md#connectivity).
 ![netsh](./media/active-directory-aadconnect-troubleshoot-connectivity/netsh.png)

 The proxy server must also have the required URLs opened.
 The official list is documented in [Office 365 URLs and IP address ranges ](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2).